Showing posts with label okv. Show all posts

 • WALLET_ROOT is set in the database, and within WALLET_ROOT there is an "/okv" directory where the endpoint software must be installed.

-• On the OS itself, a library is installed (as root if it's not already there) to take care of the encryption
+• On the OS itself, a library is installed (as root if it's not already there) to take care of the encryption.
+The location on Linux is "/opt/oracle/extapi/64/hsm/oracle"

 • A link is created to a config file for this endpoint.
-This link is located in $ORACLE_BASE/okv/$ORACLE_SID and links to 2 files that were part of the install. okvclient.lck, and okvclient.ora.
+This link is located in $ORACLE_BASE/okv/$DB_UNIQUE_NAME and links to 2 files that were part of the install. okvclient.lck, and okvclient.ora.

 NOTE: okvclient.ora is the configuration file where parameters are set for the endpoint.